belgattitude/soluble-jasper/README.md

 Wait few seconds and point your browser to [http://localhost:8080/JasperReports](http://localhost:8080/JasperReports), you should see the php-java-bridge dashboard page.

-You may used this address for the solubl-japha client connection.
+You can this address for the soluble-japha Adapter connection.

 ## Benchmarks